Easter

 10

-Make it a puzzle
+Make it a puzzle.

-You can make your indoor Easter egg hunt on a rainy Easter educational while still being a boatload of fun.
+You can make your indoor Easter egg hunt educational while still being a boatload of fun.
 This idea comes from Martha Stewart: “Have children solve math puzzles that tell them how many steps they need to walk to find the next egg.”
 It’ll take a little advance planning, but just picture your child’s pride when they solve the equations and get the ultimate reward: eggs filled with candies.

-If you and the kids opt out of doing an outdoor Easter egg hunt in rain, you can still have tons of fun.
+If you and the kids opt out of doing an outdoor Easter egg hunt in the rain, you can still have tons of fun.
 And these 10 indoor egg hunt ideas prove it.

 This article was originally published on